intel/llvm/scripts/YaML.md

   - `condition` will be used as a C/C++ preprocessor `#if` conditional expression
   - `ordinal` will be used to override the default order (in which they appear) the handles appears within its section; `default="1000"`
   - `version` will be used to define the minimum API version in which the handles will appear; `default="1.0"` This will also affect the order in which the handles appears within its section.
-* A handle may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* A handle may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the handle's detailed comment
+  - `details` will be used as the handle's detailed comment

 <table>
 <tr><th>YaML</th><th>C</th><th>C++</th><th>Python</th></tr>